The group identification problem for $p$-groups of small order: Group identification for the groups of order

-A random isomorphism test for solvable groups of small order has been described in \cite{BE99}.
+{\bf Random isomorphism testing.} A random isomorphism test for solvable groups of small order has been described in \cite{BE99}.
 This is applied in some cases when $s(v)$ has two groups remaining and these are very hard to distinguish by invariants.
 Let $G$ be the given group and let $s(v) = \{ G_1, G_2 \}$.

-The random isomorphism test determines iteratedly new special pc-presentations for a given group at random, in this case for $G$, $G_1$ and $G_2$.
-To facilitate an easy comparision, each obtained pc-presentation is coded by an integer using CodePcGroup.
-Two groups are isomomrphic if the same code appears for both of them.
+The random isomorphism searches for an isomorphism $G \cong G_i$ for either $i=1$ or $i=2$ at random.
+Once an isomorphism is found, the group $G$ is identified.
 A more detailed description of the random isomorphism test is given in \cite{BE99}.
 It works well in practise, despite the randomised approach.

-\begin{remark} The result of this test is used for all but one of the remaining $38$ pairs.
-The last pair is splitted by checking if a specific group is a subgroup of $G$. \end{remark}
+\begin{rem} The result of this test is used for all but one of the remaining $38$ pairs.
+The last pair splits by checking if a specific group is a subgroup of $G$. \end{rem}